STOKE MANDEVILLE & NEW YORK 1984 PARALYMPIC GAMES

 The 1984 Paralympic Games were held in both Europe and North America.

 Initially, the four disability groups at the time were supposed to compete together in the USA, as the IOC had announced in 1977 that the 1984 Olympic Games would be held in Los Angeles.
-But the independent sports organisations for athletes with an impairment had no formal relations with the Olympic Organising Committee.
+But the independent sports organisations for athletes with disabilities had no formal relations with the Olympic Organising Committee.

 As a result, the other three impairment groups combined their efforts and chose New York as their Games venue.
 In New York 1,800 athletes from 45 countries took part between 16-30 June.

-U.S. President Ronald Reagan officially opened the Games in New York on 17 June in Mitchell Park.
+US President Ronald Reagan officially opened the Games in New York on 17 June in Mitchell Park.

 In Stoke Mandeville, HRH Prince Charles opened the Games on 22 July, as a crowd of 3,000 cheered on the teams during the parade.

-Switzerland dominated the men’s athletics events, as Frank Nietlespach took four golds and one silver in the wheelchair racing events.
+Switzerland dominated the men’s athletics events, as Frank Nietlispach took four golds and one silver in the wheelchair racing events.
 Heinz Frei raced to gold in the 1,500m, 5,000m and the marathon, while Reiner Kuschall won two gold medals as well.

 Canadian Rick Hansen, who later wheeled around the world on his man-in-motion tour, won gold medals in the 1,500m and the marathon.